-I opted for the 2:1 beef/pork combination that was described in the recipe and I used same beef mince and thyme/fennel sausage meat I always use.
+I opted for the 2:1 beef/pork combination from the recipe and I used the same beef mince and thyme/fennel sausage meat that I always use.
 The sauce was tasty, really meaty, and didn’t dry out even though it was on the stove about 6 hours in total.
 I guess that was mainly because the meat was cooked instead of fried and the ragu was covered with quite some fat.
-As it was well separated it was very easy to skim the fat off with a ladle.
+As it was well separated, it was no effort to skim the fat off with a ladle.

-On its own it already a very nice ragu that is a great deal easier to make than Heston’s recipes.
-The grating of nutmeg was a very nice touch, but we missed the herbs, intense tomato flavour and the overall punch from Heston’s adaptation.
-We therefore added a 140gr / 5oz tin of tomato purée in the final hour of simmering to enhance the flavors.
+On its own it already a lovely ragu that is a great deal easier to make than Heston’s recipes.
+The grating of nutmeg was a very nice touch, but we missed the herbs, intense tomato flavor, and the overall punch from Heston’s adaptation.
+We, therefore, added a 140gr / 5oz tin of tomato paste in the final hour of simmering to enhance the flavors.

-The recipe are accurate and you’ll get about 2 litres / quarts of ragu if you follow the quantities of Sassy Radish’ recipe.
-Therefore, the ragu was used that week both in a Gnocchi alla Sorrentina as well as a straightforward Spaghetti Bolognese (with some added peas).
+The recipe is accurate, and you’ll get about 2 liters/quarts of ragu if you follow the quantities of Sassy Radish’ recipe.
+Therefore, the ragu was used that week both in a Gnocchi Alla Sorrentina as well as a straightforward Spaghetti Bolognese (with some added peas).